oussemah/ycoto_beaglebone_create_sdimage/README.md

-a recipe to install ycoto image easily on an-sdcard for bealgebone
+a recipe to install yocto image easily on an-sdcard for bealgebone